aratare-jp/kirke/README.md

 As this drags on and more data sources and more _types_ of data sources are added, you're stuck with having to modify your pipeline.

 And this is where Kirke comes in.
-Treating a pipeline as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) allows us to start building up a task system that is both modular, testable, and performant.
+It treats a pipeline as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) in which tasks are vertices and dependencies between them are edges.
+This turns a pipeline into a topology graph which can afford us a task system that is both modular, testable, and performant.

+- ***Modularity***: By treating each task as its own separate module, we can plug the same task into different places within our pipeline.
+- ***Testable***: Treating everything as modules allows us to test our tasks in an isolated environment in which we can control the input and triggers.
+- ***Performant***: Each task is a functional unit of work, which means "same input -> same output".
+This allows us to parallelise most if not the entire pipeline.

 Using the same example above, our new pipeline now contains multiple tasks including a reader tasks, a task to perform your custom logic, and a writer task.
 It also allows us to maximise our modularity.
 It doesn't matter wherever your data comes from, be it a JSON file, or a database, or a web endpoint, all that matters is that your reader task outputs the same data format, hence the same logic can be applied regardless of whatever data sources you use.

 With a small pipeline the difference can be ignored.
 But Kirke is scalable so you can use Kirke across multiple data sources with multiple pipelines while still be able to utilise the same tasks or triggers from different places.

-## Configuration file
+## Configuring Kirke
 By default, Kirke reads an EDN file called `kirke.edn` upon start-up.
 The file contains various things such as:
-- Graphs
+- Pipelines
 - Tasks
 - Triggers

-These are then combined and configured so Kirke can start building up the task tree in memory.

-`kirke.edn` consists of an array of graphs, each of which contains its own tasks and the dependencies between them.
+`kirke.edn` consists of a list of pipelines, each of which contains its own tasks and the dependencies between them.

 At its simplest form, `kirke.edn` contains:
 ```clojure